PredoDomiciano/PredoDomiciano/README.md

 Here are some of the projects I've been working on:

-- [Project1](https://github.com/PredoDomiciano/demo-dao-jdbc): A brief description of Project1.
+- [JDBC](https://github.com/PredoDomiciano/demo-dao-jdbc): A simple integration of sql and java using JDBC.

 ## Get in Touch